-- 1(m): "construction of facilities or infrastructure for any purpose in the one in ten year flood or within 32 metres from a bank of a river or a stream or where the flood line is unknown .........." - 7: construction of "above ground storage of a dangerous good including petrol, diesel, liquid petroleum gas or paraffin, in containers with combined capacity of 30 cubic meters but less than 1000 cubic meters......" - 12: "transformation or removal indigenous vegetation of 3 ha or more or of any size where the transformation or removal would occur within a critically endangered or endangered ecosystem listed in terms of section 52 of the National Environmental Management: Biodiversity Act, 2004 (Act No.10 of 2004)" - 14: "Construction of masts of any material of type and of any height, including those used for telecommunications broadcasting and radio transmission, but excluding (a) masts of 15m and lower exclusively used by (i) radio amateurs; or (ii) for lightening purposes (b) flagpoles; and (c) lightening conductor poles". - 15: " the construction of a road that is wider than 4 metres or that has a reserve wider than 6 metres, excluding roads that fall within the ambit of another listed activity or which are access roads of less than 30 metres long". - 16(b): " the transformation of undeveloped, vacant or derelict land to...residential, mixed, retail, commercial, industrial or institutional use where such a development does not constitute infill and where the total area to be transformed is bigger than 1 ha".
+- 1(m): "construction of facilities or infrastructure for any purpose in the one in ten year flood or within 32 metres from a bank of a river or a stream or where the flood line is unknown" - 7: construction of "above ground storage of a dangerous good including petrol, diesel, liquid petroleum gas or paraffin, in containers with combined capacity of 30 cubic meters but less than 1000 cubic meters......" - 12: "transformation or removal indigenous vegetation of 3 ha or more or of any size where the transformation or removal would occur within a critically endangered or endangered ecosystem listed in terms of section 52 of the National Environmental Management: Biodiversity Act, 2004 (Act No.10 of 2004)" - 15: " the construction of a road that is wider than 4 metres or that has a reserve wider than 6 metres, excluding roads that fall within the ambit of another listed activity or which are access roads of less than 30 metres long". - 16(b): " the transformation of undeveloped, vacant or derelict land to...residential, mixed, retail, commercial, industrial or institutional use where such a development does not constitute infill and where the total area to be transformed is bigger than 1 ha".